Nikhil17052003/figma-design-replication/README.md

-Written full code with HTML CSS only images were getting pixeled down so dint added iamges rest tried to replicate whole
+Written full code with HTML CSS only images were getting pixeled down so didn't added images rest tried to replicate the whole